mikmort/MagicUFOLed/Readme.txt

 SPEED is a number between 1 an 30 (1 slowest -- 30 fastest)

 The Core API is in a class called LedApi.

+<BRIGHTNESS> is optional for SETRANDOMCOLOR.
+It will default to .5

+Note that SETRANDOMCOLOR biases towards more saturated colors in the random number algorithm.